-Unfortunately when we are busy, stressed or multitasking (and what manager isn’t?) we are more likely to leave decision making to system one in favour of the more time-consuming and mentally taxing, analytical approach of system two.
+Unfortunately when we are busy, stressed or multitasking (and what manager isn’t?) we are more likely to leave decision making to system 1 in favour of the more time-consuming and mentally taxing, analytical approach of system 2.
 The problem?
-System one is easily hijacked by subconscious biases that trip us up and result in poor hiring decisions that can be expensive and difficult to fix later down the track when it becomes clear we got it wrong.
+System 1 is easily hijacked by subconscious biases that trip us up and result in poor hiring decisions that can be expensive and difficult to fix later down the track when it becomes clear we got it wrong.

 1. Confirmation bias

 This is when a hiring panel looks for information that supports a pre-conceived belief about a candidate.
-Most commonly the bias occurs when a candidate has been recommended to the organisation by a friend or former colleague the hiring manager gets along with well.
+Most commonly, the bias occurs when a candidate has been recommended to the organisation by a friend or former colleague whose judgement the hiring manager trusts.
 Without fully evaluating the candidate’s skills or how they will fit into the organisation, the panel commences the selection process with a bias based on one (or more) of the members’ relationship with the candidate’s referrer.